- What is High Definition Volume Rendering?

 - How easy is it to integrate the XStream HDVR engine?

 Very easy.
 The component architecture of XStream HDVR provides multiple points of integration for OEM customers, allowing the easy incorporation of example code within proprietary applications.
 XStream HDVR is available in C++, Java and .NET, with bindings that support zero-download clients through HTML5 and mobile devices.
-See Integration to learn more.
+See How to Integrate to learn more.

 - What is an SDK?